eegasakethreddy/DictionaryWebApp/README.md

 📘 Dictionary Web App

 A modern and lightweight Dictionary Web Application built using FastAPI (Python) for the backend and React (Vite) for the frontend.
-This web app allows users to search any English word and instantly get its definitions, phonetics, and pronunciation — all with a clean UI and fast response.
+This web app allows users to search any English word and instantly get its definitions, and phonetics — all with a clean UI and fast response.
 🌍 Live App: https://dictionarywebapp.onrender.com

 🧩 Overview